ava-labs/avalanchego/vms/platformvm/warp/README.md

 ## Sending an Avalanche Warp Message

-A Blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
-As an example, the VM of a Blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
+A blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
+As an example, the VM of a blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

 Once the validator set of a blockchain is willing to sign the message M, an aggregator performs the following process: